Support Athens by Locals!

 Athens, the capital of Greece is famous for being the cradle of democracy and the birthplace of the Olympic Games as well as for its unique and historical architecture.
 A prominent example of the glorious architecture of ancient Athens can be found in the famous neighborhood of Kerameikos.
-Kerameikos is also known by its Latin word Ceramicus.
+Kerameikos is also known for its Latin word Ceramicus.

 The area was named after “Keramos”, the son of Dionysios and Ariadne and it was commonly used for burials during the twelfth century BC.